SmithBradleyC/jsPsych_Online_Experiments/README.md

 - In the first tab, "General", you will need to register an app.
 Add a web app (symbol looks like this </>).
 - You do not need to turn on hosting unless you decide to host your experiment here instead of GitHub Pages.
 - Give the app a nickname and click "Register app"
-- Firebase will give you some html code that will look something like this:
+- FireBase will give you some html code that will look something like this:
 <pre class="js"><code>var firebaseConfig = {
     apiKey: &quot; stuff here&quot;,
     authDomain: &quot;stuff here &quot;,